Jeregreat/Analysis-of-flight-school-student-data/README.md

-This project is made to determine if each line in lessons has violations based on docs daycycle, weather, minimums, and students.
+The codes i write are in the auditor folder: Utils.py, pilot.py, app.py, and violations.py.
+KITH 2017-2019 are Datasets This project is made to determine if each line in lessons has violations based on docs daycycle, weather, minimums, and students.
-The codes i write are in the auditor folder.

 This project writes and reads JSON and CSV docs about students' flights information.